maarten-pennings/WordClock/README.md

 ## 3. Model 2

 Marc relaxed the rules, he allows diagonal words.
-He wrote a solver algorithm and found the below solution.
+He wrote a solver algorithm and found the below lettering solution.

 ![model 2](imgs/model2.jpg)

 This eliminates the paired letters and split words.
 Still a missing space, and still `uur` missing.

-My next prototype uses Marc's model.
+My next prototype uses Marc's lettering.
 It is supported by the same [sketch](WordClockLed) as the first prototype.

 At startup you can not only set hour and minute, but also mode: clock or a fast demo.
 Here is the [video](https://www.youtube.com/watch?v=LO9IB6KRluM) of the fast mode.